What is COBRA?

 Nevada Health Insurance Continuation of Coverage Act of 1991 |

-Employers with 20 or fewer employees must provide continuation of coverage for up to 18 months.
-Qualifying events and rules are the same as federal COBRA. |
+Employers with 20 or fewer employees must continue coverage for up to 18 months.
+Qualifying events and rules are the same as those of the federal COBRA. |

 Employers with two or more employees are subject to the state COBRA.
 The law expands qualifying events to include if the employer declares bankruptcy. |